 IOM foresees that humanitarian support will be needed for three population groups: (1) IDPs who remain displaced, for whom IOM will target both protracted and newly displaced populations based on context specific vulnerability analyses and emergency gaps analysis; (2) IDPs and other migrants who have returned, who can face challenges in accessing services, livelihood opportunities, and housing, land, and property; and (3) vulnerable host communities in areas in which services are limited.
-IOM is committed to the centrality of protection and implementing needs-based programming guided by protection vulnerability analyses, targeting the most vulnerable populations including ensuring the specific needs of women, girls, and traditionally underserved groups, particularly in ensuring the risks and barriers they face in accessing service and assistance are addressed.
+IOM is committed to the centrality of protection and implementing needs-based programming guided by protection vulnerability analyses, targeting the most vulnerable populations including ensuring the specific needs of women, girls, and traditionally underserved groups are addressed, particularly in ensuring the risks and barriers they face in accessing service and assistance are addressed.

-- Protection monitoring in areas of displacement and return to identify human rights violations and protection risks, which can act as early warning mechanisms to support preparedness and response.
+- Protection Monitoring in areas of displacement and return to identify human rights violations and protection risks, which can act as early warning mechanisms to support preparedness and response.

 - Strengthen Community-based protection efforts by working with communities to strengthen their self-protection capacities or develop new strategies.